OWASP/owasp-summit-2017/Outcomes/Agile-AppSec/Agile-Practices-for-Security-Teams.md

 - Help create security user stories, personas, anti-personas, patterns
 - Culture of "security is not to say no, but to help"
 - Testing
-- Automation is needed for CI/CD e.g. tool to track 3rd party licenses
+- Automation is needed for CI/CD e.g. tool to track third party licenses
 - "Development enablement tribe"

 #### Governance/Control